 By the end of the two-day orientation, you’ll know your way around campus, have chosen your classes for the fall 2020 semester, and have met a number of new friends!
-Get ready to become a Hound!
+Are you ready to become a Hound?

 The following pages contain much of the information you will need, along with contact information if you have additional questions.
 At any time, please do not hesitate to email us, but please indicate “Parent/Guardian – 2024” or “Student – 2024” in the subject line with any questions you may have.
 Your email will be forwarded to the appropriate department and someone will get back to you as soon as possible.

 COVID 19 has certainly impacted all of our lives and we hope you and your family are safe and healthy during this difficult time.
 All of us at Assumption are preparing for your arrival on campus in the coming months particularly regarding your Orientation to the classroom and campus life.
 As such, we have an update on our July Orientation Program.
 You may know that the Governor of Massachusetts has extended the stay at home order to help curve the spread of the coronavirus.
 As a result, we have made the decision to move our Compass Orientation from an in-person experience to a virtual one.

 Compass Orientation remains a critical aspect of your transition to Assumption.
 We will provide curricular and co-curricular programming that will allow you to meet faculty, select course offerings, meeting upper-class student orientation leaders and interact with your new classmates.
 Family orientation will also be provided on your same session day.